 The exhibition also includes a site-specific sculpture on its outdoor terrace, overlooking the Hudson River.

-Watching (2016) is a new, life-size sculpture of a man on a lifeguard stand, likely more voyeur than rescuer, looking out over the Hudson River with monoculars.
+Watching (2016) is a new, life-size sculpture of a man on a lifeguard stand, likely more voyeur than rescuer, holding binoculars through which he looks out over the Hudson River.
 Made out of stainless steel, the polished surface mirrors and distorts the surroundings, and shifts the perspective on who and what is being watched.

 Changing Subjects By Elmgreen & Dragset will be on Exhibit Through December 17th, 2016 at Flag Art Foundation, Located at 545 West 25th Street, 9th Floor, in the Chelsea Gallery District.